ordina-jworks/ordina-jworks.github.io/_posts/2019-04-15-Keep-your-RxJS-streams-from-bursting-their-banks.md

 This could get even better if we pass the service's function as a parameter too.
 Each of these custom operators can easily be tested with [marble testing](https://github.com/ReactiveX/rxjs/blob/master/docs_app/content/guide/testing/marble-testing.md){:target="_blank" rel="noopener noreferrer"}.
 It's more readable, because now you can know for each stream how its values are determined.
-For example, in line 5, we can already read that the **isFormValid** will be changed by a change of the first item in the list of ChildObjects and that it will react on the validitiy of that object.
+For example, in line 5, we can already read that the **isFormValid** will be changed by a change of the first item in the list of ChildObjects and that it will react on the validity of that object.
 We no longer need to sift through the code to find that out.

 You'll notice that there are a lot of streams now.